Hemophilia: Preventing Bleeding Episodes

 Another common symptom of hemophilia is bleeding into a muscle (hematoma).
 It can be mild or severe.
 There are many possible symptoms of bleeding into muscle, including:

 - Pain, especially when large muscle groups are affected.

-Some exercises and sports carry more risk for bleeding than others.
-Some people who have hemophilia participate in any sport, regardless of the risk, because they infuse with clotting factors beforehand.
+Some people who have hemophilia participate in any sport, regardless of the risk, because they infuse with clotting factors ahead of time.

 Sports that are possible but carry an increased risk of bleeding include:

 Sports that have a high risk for bleeding include: